DIY Tips on How to Clean your own Gutters

 - While on the roof, do not walk in the middle of the tiles.
 Only walk on the overlapping parts – where one tile overlaps the other tiles.

 - Plan out which sections of gutter to clean and in what order.

 You will need to switch on the leaf blower.
 Walk along the edge of the roof line (not too close!) and direct to nozzle of the blower towards the gutter.
 This should blow out any leaves.
 It there is still stubborn dirt, mud or hardened leaves, then you can push the nozzle of the blower into the gutter as it blows and you walk along.
 This process should blast out any debris.
 Once finished you must be sure to blow the blower down any down pipes to make sure these are clear.
 The gutter scoop can be used to dislodge any hardened muddy areas of the gutter and to shove down the down-pipe to make sure it is clear.

 Once down the ladder, you will want to blow the leaves and debris into a pile.
 Any remains can be collected with a rake.
 If any mud is on the walls you can hose this down.
 Use gloves to collect the pile of leaves into the garbage bags and take it away for disposal.
 Collapse the ladder and pack up.

 There you have it, a simple outline as to how roof gutter are cleaned.
 It may sound simple but in reality it takes a lot of getting used to.
 Perhaps you do not feel confident in attacking the job yourself.
 That is understandable.
 If you have any doubts we recommend getting a professional.
-So if you live in the Sydney Eastern Suburbs or the surrounding areas and would like a free assessment, inspection or quote then do not hesitate to call.
+So if you live in Sydney and would like a free assessment, inspection or quote then do not hesitate to call.
 We would be only to happy to help.